SOARE at UMD

 - Increase the number of underrepresented students pursuing graduate study, research careers and the professoriate

 Group housing will be provided on campus.
-All participants must live in provided housing.
+All participants must live in provided housing for the duration of the program.

 Agricultural and Resource Economics